keboola/blog/_posts/2018-10-10-anatomy-of-an-award-winning-data-project-part-2-firehouse-subs-station-pulse-bi-dashboard.md

   BI Dashboard'
 layout: post
 categories: customer-stories
-date: 2018-10-10 00:00:00 +0000
+date: 2016-04-12 14:39:20 +0000
-perex: 'Not one, but two of our customers won big fancy awards for the work we did together.
-The concept of a data-driven organization has been discussed and proposed as an ideal for a while now, but how we define and identify those organizations is certainly still up for debate. '
+perex: 'The concept of a data-driven organization has been discussed and proposed as an ideal for a while now, but how we define and identify those organizations is certainly still up for debate. '
 user: pavel-dolezal